MegaMek/megamek.github.io/README.md

-These files contain a [Jekyll](https://jekyllrb.com/) set-up for a proposed new MegaMek website.
-[Github pages](https://pages.github.com/) supports Jekyll set ups and will auto re-build the website anytime a new commit is pushed.
-So we can use this to publish the front page site at megamek.github.io.
+These files contain a [Jekyll](https://jekyllrb.com/) set-up for a the new MegaMek website hosted at GitHub pages.
+[Github pages](https://pages.github.com/) supports Jekyll set ups and the site will automatially re-build any time a new commit is pushed to this repository.

 The other reasons for using Jekyll is that we can separate frequently updated content from the HTML formatting and design, without having to rely on a database system.
 This repository is designed so that all content information is pulled from simple Markdown and YAML files that can be easily edited without fiddling around with a bunch of HTML code.